rrrRbert360/SmartBirdHouse/README.md

 ## Step5: PREPARE YOUR COMPUTER with TOOLING
-You control can control the graphical user interface of your RasberryPI by installing the 'VNC® Viewer' on your computer.
+You control can control the graphical user interface of your RasberryPI by installing the 'VNCÂ® Viewer' on your computer.
-The same VNC® Viewer can be used to transfer files to your RasberryPI.
+The same VNCÂ® Viewer can be used to transfer files to your RasberryPI.
 Please notice that if your computer and RaspberryPI are in the same LAN you don't need to make a VNC online account.
 If you want to place the birdhouse at your grandmothers forest and remotely access it, please also create an account.
 It is suggested to run this birdhouse in first time on your local LAN otherwise you keep traveling to your grandmother.